-This topic describes the settings that are available for configuring the Node.js Agent.
+This page describes the settings that are available for configuring the Node.js Agent.
 To apply the settings, add them to the require statement for the Node.js Agent in the monitored application.

-You can use environment variables for some of the settings, as described below.
-See Install the Node.js Agent for more information.
+You can use environment variables for some of the settings below.
+See Install the Node.js Agent.

 The port to which the agent connects to the Controller.
 It is 8090 for an on-premises Controller, and 443 for a SaaS Controller.

 |Set this property to true if connecting to the Controller via SSL.|

 |The account name on the Controller to which this agent will report.
 See Account Name and Access Key Requirements for details.|

 |Name that represents the entire application in the AppDynamics console.|